ShahnurIslam/Shan-data-scientist-to-be/_posts/23-10-2017-G1_Climax_code.md

   Python
 ---

-The functions I created to update the matches & block results dataframes
+The below are the functions I created to update the matches & block results dataframes in my G1 climax post

 ```python
 def updateresults(df,winner,loser, time, DMR, draw = False):#We want to find the index for the match for these two wrestlers